 The eighth edition of the QS World University Rankings by Subject has been released recently.
-Conducted annually by a British company named Quacquarelli Symonds (QS), it is one of the most extensive study of its kind.
+Conducted annually by a British company named Quacquarelli Symonds (QS), it is one of the most extensive studies of its kind.
 The QS World University Rankings inform researchers, educators, parents, and students about the global state of higher education by covering 48 fields of study.

 Determining the Winners

 International faculty: International student ratio: The study takes into consideration the number of foreign faculty members and students.
-It gives an idea how the foreign faculty provides the students with a global perspective.
+It gives an idea how the foreign faculty provide the students with a global perspective.
 The number of foreign students, on the other hand, determines how well the university facilitates cultural and international crossover.